Wancen/gRNA_prediction/data/nearest_gene/README.md

 # Obtaining the information of nearest gene

-We downloaded All gencode v41 gene annotation information from UCSC Table Browser.
+We obtain the Ensemble 105 dataframe from AnnotationHub (see get_nearest_gene.R).

 First sort the reference file and coordinate files: dir="/proj/yunligrp/users/tianyou/gRNA/OGEE/"